All Episodes

 They're all rush babies doing this, by the way, and I don't mind admitting that.

-Uh, but they grew up uh with this program, and they are entering life as conservatives and somehow they escaped the corruption, and they're exposing the things that are being taught in a classroom that have been taught for 30 years that nobody's heard about, other than, you know, little Johnny comes home from school, tells mom and dad what he's learning, and mom and dad, what are they gonna do?
+And they're exposing the things that are being taught in a classroom that have been taught for 30 years that nobody's heard about other than, you know, little Johnny comes home from school, tells mom and dad what he's learning.

-They're not gonna bitch about it because that'll make the university mad at little Johnny.
+They're not going to bitch about it because that'll make the university mad at little Johnny.

 So what?

-That was then this is now the guy that wrote about Stala got a Pulitzer prize.
+That was then, this is now the guy that wrote about Stalin got a Pulitzer Prize.

 Screw it.